THOMASELOVE/500-classes-2025/class07/README.md

 Agenda for today's Zoom session:

 - Presentations (2-3 minutes each) of your Project Proposals, draft 2
-- Settling the OSIA plans (scheduling and second reader)
+- Announcing the OSIA plans (scheduling and second reader)
 - (if time allows) D'Agostino Jr. (1998) [Propensity Score Methods for Bias Reduction in the Comparison of a Treatment to a Non-Randomized Control Group](https://github.com/THOMASELOVE/500-sources/blob/main/articles/D'Agostino%201998%20SIM%20Tutorial%20on%20Propensity%20Scores.pdf) *Statistics in Medicine*

 ## Announcements